ajahne/blog/_posts/2018-07-21-accelerate-notes.md

 - Loyal employees are more engaged and do their best work
 - When employees see the connection between the work they do and it’s positive impact on customers, they identify more strongly with the company’s purpose
 - eNPS - employee Net Promoter Score
-- CD creates a virtuous cycle - investments in technology and prices make the work better for our people, which makes them more motivated, identifying with the organization more, leading to move development - help reduce burnout
+- CD creates a virtuous cycle - investments in technology and resources make the work better for our people, which makes them more motivated, identifying with the organization more, leading to move development - help reduce burnout
 - Ensure people have tools and resources to do their job
 - Automate menial tasks (performance monitoring, deployment, testing)
 - Diversity matters